-Income Statement items - June 30, 2022 versus June 30, 2021
+Income Statement items - June 30, 2023 versus June 30, 2022

-49% increase in Revenue
+33% increase in Revenue

 Material changes in the income statement are mainly attributable to the Club's adaptation of new protocols and practice during the pandemic.
-During 2022, the Club focused its revenue generation from its specialty restaurants, private dining, and minor events and start to offer the big events and banquet which significantly increase as compare to same period in 2021 reason for the 91% increase in sale of goods.
-Service income generated from sports and recreation significantly increased by 104% due to the lesser limitations set by the Club for its facilities in connection with the changes in the IATF protocol.
-The foot traffic in 2022 from January to June increases for about 37% as compare on the same period in 2021.
+During 2023, the Club focused its revenue generation from its specialty restaurants, private dining, and major events and start to offer the big events and banquet which significantly increase as compare to same period in 2022 reason for the 30% increase in sale of goods.
+Service income generated from sports and recreation significantly increased by 41% due to the lesser limitations set by the Club for its facilities in connection with the changes in the IATF protocol.
+Additional revenues were also derived from the rental of villa starting last quarter of 2022.
+The foot traffic in 2023 from January to June has increased by 24% as compared to the same period in 2022.

-7% increase in Total Expenses
+7% net increase in Total Expenses